NVIDIA/cloud-native-docs/kubernetes/anthos-guide.rst

 Anthos can be deployed in different configurations.
 Depending on your deployment, choose one of the sections below to get started with NVIDIA GPUs in Google Cloud's Anthos:

-#. :ref:`Anthos clusters with NVIDIA DGX Systems and GPU-accelerated servers<anthos-dgx-bm>`
+#. :ref:`Anthos Clusters on Bare Metal with NVIDIA DGX Systems and GPU-Accelerated Servers<anthos-dgx-bm>`
-#. :ref:`Anthos clusters with VMware and NVIDIA GPU accelerated servers<anthos-virt>`
+#. :ref:`Anthos Clusters with VMware and NVIDIA GPU-Accelerated Servers<anthos-virt>`

 *********************
 Supported Platforms